The (golden) milk does it?

 Thanks for reading and see you next time!

-If you liked the article, Simone would be very happy if you buy her a virtual cup of coffee!
+If you liked the article, Nicole would be very happy if you buy her a virtual cup of coffee!

 Sources and studies including: